gjlbeckers-uu/aglcheck/README.rst

 similaritites between strings used in artificial grammar learning (AGL) experiments.
-It has lower-level funtions to compare individual strings, but probably even more useful is its functionality to easily compare sets of strings and vizualize the results in image plots, or in tables that highlight where in the strings matches occur.
+It has lower-level funtions to compare individual strings, but probably even more useful is its functionality to easily compare sets of strings and visualize the results in image plots, or in tables that highlight where in the strings matches occur.

 An example of how visualization can be useful, consider the following strings, used